 The Independent Broadcasting Authority shall promote a pluralistic broadcasting industry in Zambia through fair, transparent and effective regulation.

-To have an effective and efficient regulatory framework.
+To enhance regulatory framework.

 Radio and Television Stations Statistics